-Ride the Ducks Holiday Land & Light Tour at Branson Landing & highway 76 locations
+Ride the Ducks Holiday Land & Light Tour from the Highway 76 location

 Ride The Ducks is offering a Christmas cruising option...of the more silly sort.
 Their fully-enclosed, festively-decorated duck takes you on a 60-minute holiday cruise on land only.
 The ticket price includes a Santa hat for you to take home.
-Cruises leave at 5:30 and 6:30 pm between November 3 and December 14.
-Ride the Ducks Holiday Land and Light Tour is available at their location on Highway 76 and at the Branson Landing location.
+Cruises leave at 5:30 and 6:30 pm between November 2 and December 13.
+2009.
+Ride the Ducks Holiday Land and Light Tour is available only from the location on Highway 76 this year.